GabrieleGiuseppini/Ship-Sandbox/README.md

 - Upgraded to C++17
 - Completely rewritten data structures to maximize data locality
 - Rewritten the physics layer as force-based rather than position-based
+- Rewritten dynamics integration step to make full use of packed SSE floating point instructions on Intel x86
 - Restructured interactions between the UI and the game, splitting settings between physics-related settings and render-related settings
 - Rearchitected lifetime management of elements - originally elements were removed from vectors while these are being iterated, and the entire "points-to" graph was a tad too complex
 - Completely re-written the OpenGL interactions, targeting 2.0 "core profile" (i.e. no compatibility API) with custom shaders and adding texture mapping